TopBunkNYC/Booking/README.md

 # Booking Service

-This service allows users to see a hostel listing's average rating and to select free dates for booking.
+This service allows users to see a hostel listing's average rating and to select free dates for booking within the TopBunk application.

 ![Demo](https://imgur.com/ik2Gaqe.gif)